 - a.
 Identify the DWDM nodes where the alarmed card is seated. - b.
-Double-click the card (either the 32MUX-O or the 32WSS card). - c.
+Double-click the card. - c.
 Click Alarms. - d.
 Verify that a LOS-P alarm is present on the ADD-RX port. - e.
 Click the Synchronize button in the bottom left of the window. - f.
 If the alarm is correctly reported, move to Step 2.
 If not, close the CTC application, delete the CTC cache, and open the CTC connection again.